akshaym96/Computer-Vision-Project/README.md

 ### Method-2  VGG + Fisher vectors

 In this method, we use image features extracted by VGG model, run fisher vectors over the features to get the global descriptors and train a Multi-Output SVC which is used as the classifier.
 Since the data set is of varied image sizes, we are taking only 500*375*3 image sizes.
 There are 2 types of preprocessing on images were, one is direct resize to 224*224*3 and other method is taking 7 cropped images averages which overlap at various positions of the image.

+### - VGG

+The image features are extracted using a pre-trained VGG-16 model.
+In this model the last 3 layers have been removed mainly the fully connected layer, Relu and Dropout.
+So the outputs of the model are 4096.
+The architecture is as shown below.

+### - Fisher Vectors